 St. Brigid icon by Katherin Burleson

-What we do know about Brigid: she created the first monastic community that grew into the most renowned monastic city in Ireland, Kildare.
+Here is what we do know about Brigid: she created the first monastic community that grew into the most renowned monastic city in Ireland, Kildare.
 Brigid was the abbess of the convent and church and the leader of the town that grew up around Kildare.
 She was known for her piety, her hard work, and her hospitality.
 She worked side by side with her nuns tending sheep and milking cows, along with weaving and cooking.
 Gifts given to the monastery by the rich were given to the poor or sold for food.
 No one was turned away from her convent, and she provided for all.
 One of the legends say that Brigid could speak to a cow and get her to give milk three times a day when she needed it for visitors.
 Here is a table grace attributed to Brigid:

 I should like a great lake of finest ale